-Previous research has identified factors including physical activity and weight loss as components for prevention and often treatment of chronic low back pain.
-Despite the fact that body weight and its causal association with low back pain has been studied, additional investigation is still needed.
-However, those of us afflicted with back pain can attest to its disabling effects on daily activities including exercise and even sleep.
-The pain experienced often renders us incapable of participating in inadequate exercise regiments or restful sleep patterns.
+Previous research has identified factors including physical activity and weight loss as components for prevention and often treatment of chronic low back pain.1 Despite the fact that body weight and its causal association with low back pain has been studied, additional investigation is still needed.
+However, those of us afflicted with back pain can attest to its disabling affects on daily activities including exercise and even sleep.
+The pain experienced often renders us incapable of participating in adequate exercise regiments or restful sleep patterns.

 Prolonged periods of inadequate sleep can lead to various changes in health status.
 Common consequences associated with inadequate sleep range from cognitive deviations including lack of concentration and memory loss, to physical complications including fatigue, impaired motor skills, and even weight gain.